CornellLabofOrnithology/ebirdst/README.md

 <!-- [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0) -->
 **THIS PACKAGE IS UNDER ACTIVE DEVELOPMENT.
 FUNCTIONALITY MAY CHANGE AT ANY TIME.**

-The goal of this package is to providet tools for loading, mapping, plotting, and analyzing eBird Status and Trends data products.
-If you're looking for the previous version (known as stemhelper), which is no longer being maintained, please access the stemhelper\_archive branch.
+The goal of this package is to provide tools for loading, mapping, plotting, and analyzing eBird Status and Trends data products.
+If you're looking for the previous version (known as stemhelper), which is no longer being maintained, please access the `stemhelper_archive` branch.

 Installation
 ------------